 Step 1 Verify that the GE\XP, 10GE\XP, GE\XPE, or 10GE\XPE card is installed in L2-over-DWDM mode.
-See the DLP-G379 Changing the GE\XP, 10GE\XP, GE\XPE, and 10GE\XPE Card Mode, on page 195
+See the DLP-G379 Changing the GE\XP, 10GE\XP, GE\XPE, and 10GE\XPE Card Mode, on page 323

 Note CFM must be enabled at both card and port levels for the CFM service to work.
 However, CFM is enabled on all the ports by default.

-Step 2 In car d view, click the Provisioning > CFM > Configuration > Global Settings tabs.
-Step 3 If you want to enable CFM on a specific port, check the Enable CFM check box against that port.
-Step 4 Choose the value for CC Timer field.
+- Step 2 In card view, click the Provisioning > CFM > Configuration > Global Settings tabs. - Step 3 If you want to enable CFM on a specific port, check the Enable CFM check box against that port. - Step 4 Choose the value for CC Timer field.
 The value can be 1 second, 10 seconds, or 1 minute.

 Note Continuity Check (CC) messages are periodically exchanged between MEPs.
 The CC Timer field is used to set the time frequency for transmission of CC messages.

 Step 5 Click Apply to enable CFM on the port.

 Note Uncheck the Enable CFM check box against the port to disable CFM on the port.
-Step 6 Retur n to your originating procedure (NTP).